Does Text to Image Ratio Affect Deliverability?

 If you feel you ABSOLUTELY must send an email under 500 characters, make sure you have at least one image in your email.
 However, adding more images won’t up your chances of passing through all the SPAM filters.

 You can (and absolutely should) follow best email practices to avoid deliverability issues, but how do you know if that’s enough to ensure your email reaches the inbox?
 Most email marketers aren’t even aware they are having issues with SPAM filters until a serious problem rears its ugly head, like having your domain end up on a blacklist or your sender reputation taking a nose dive.
 That’s where pre-send email tools like SPAM testing come in to play.

 The only way you can know you’re having deliverability issues is by testing BEFORE you send.
 Protect your ROI and your bottom line by leveraging our SPAM testing software to ensure your inbox placement.
-Take a gander at our sample report to see what we mean!

 What issues have you seen regarding text to image ratio and deliverability?
 Have you done testing on SPAM filters and seen different results?
 We’d love to for you to comment below regarding the quirks you have encountered in the wild or the workarounds you’ve found along the way.